Waze is launching its carpool service nationally

 But Waze is just as interesting.
 The service, now national, competes with both Lyft and Uber, which offer their own shared ride options for commuter crowds.
 Of course, ride-hail platforms differ from Waze.
 Drivers on Waze Carpool are not professionals, for instance.
 They’re just regular people.
 And riders don’t pay fares; they essentially pay for gas.
 Moreover, Waze does not take a cut of the money that flows from rider to driver, though Bardin says it will once the service gets enough density.

-“We don’t add cars to the road the ways ride-hail companies do,” says Josh Fried, head of Waze Carpool.
+“I think there are really nice ad opportunities for riders,” says Josh Fried, head of Waze Carpool.
+“This is just me spitballing, but you could show a rider a two-minute movie preview, like a trailer, paid for by a movie theater that subsidizes that ride.
+That’s not something we could do with drivers.”

-Waze partners with government agencies, schools, and companies in order to get people onboard with carpooling.
-It also gives Google access to crowdsourced data around routes, commutes, traffic, and information on riders, drivers, and what makes for a good group trip.
-Both Lyft and Uber have touted that kind of data as vital in a world where cars drive themselves.
+The platform also gives Google access to crowdsourced data around routes, commutes, traffic, and information on riders, drivers, and what makes for a good group trip.
+Both Lyft and Uber have touted that kind of data as vital in a world where cars will drive themselves.
 Waze and Waymo don’t work together in any capacity right now.
 But down the road, it’s easy to see how Waymo’s autonomous cars might make their way into the Waze carpool network.

 “We hope to get there,” says Bardin of working with Waymo, but notes that it’s still early days for both companies, and it doesn’t make sense to waste resources on working together.

+Bardin’s bigger vision is that Waze will become a more all encompassing transit app.
+He says that one day, Waze could be used to book an entire commute, allowing customers to match with a carpool partner as well as buy fares for mass transit.
 In the meantime, Waze is focused on giving cities and commuters a way to help reduce traffic today by pooling together.